9oelM/new-material-react-youtube-autocomplete/README.md

 ### `onSearchTrigger`
 * **Default value**: none
-* **Explanation**: This callback is run when the component starts searching the videos on Youtube (easily said, when you hit Enter to search)
+* **Explanation**: This callback is run when the component starts searching the videos on Youtube (easily said, when you hit Enter to search).
+You get the current input value as the parameter: `function(inputValue){..}`

 ## Notes on the root element (`div`)
 It's got the id `youtube-autocomplete` for css stylings like z-index, which could be quite important for autocomplete boxes.